Dragoon-Lab/LaitsV3/README.md

 username mode problemid

-Currently accepted modes are STUDENT and AUTHOR.
+Currently accepted modes are STUDENT, COACHED and AUTHOR.
 Problemid is the problem number you wish to run.
 Example command line argument:

 developer1 STUDENT 105

-Currently valid problem ids: 74, 79, 80, 92 - 102, 105 -115, 201 - 205
+Currently valid problem ids for STUDENT: 74, 79, 80, 92 - 102, 105 -115, 201 - 205

+Current problem ids for COACHED: 1005, 1006, 1007, 1008